openbaton/docs/docs/nfvo-installation.md

-## Install NFVO
+## Install NFVO from source code

 The NFVO is implemented in java using the [spring.io][spring] framework.
 For more details about the NFVO architecture, you can refer to the extend it section.

-### Install the latest NFVO version from the debian package
+### Install the latest NFVO version from source code

-The NFVO can be installed using different mechanisms.
-In this HowTo we will show you how to install it directly from its debian package.

 The NFVO uses the AMQP protocol for communicating with the VNFMs.
 Therefore an implementation of it is necessary, we chose [RabbitMQ][reference-to-rabbit-site].
 To facilitate the installation procedures we provide an installation procedure which will install the NFVO and the prerequired libraries.